 In 2016, Rochus Mommartz, who had held various roles within the company since its inception, took over the role of CEO from Klaus.
-While the company had been investing beyond financial inclusion for sometime, he solidified our goal to address the most pressing issues of our time by structuring the company into three investment themes: Climate Finance, Financial Inclusion and Sustainable Food.
+While the company had been investing beyond financial inclusion for sometime, he solidified the goal to address the most pressing issues of our time by structuring the company into three investment themes: Climate Finance, Financial Inclusion and Sustainable Food.

 Now, with over USD 11 billion invested since inception, responsAbility continues to innovate with securitizations that make impact investing accessible to the capital markets, blended finance instruments that align risk profiles with the needs of public and private investors alike, equity investments into the valuable leapfrog effect of fintech in emerging markets and into sustainable food production that is crucial to health and waste-reduction, and access to clean energy funds that are unrivalled in the industry.